ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of [](#RFC7285), if the request is invalid.

-Specifically, a Filtered Property Map request can be invalid as follows:
+Specifically, a filtered property map request can be invalid as follows:

 - An entity address in `entities` in the request is invalid if: